Frequently Asked Questions by Parents

 Can my child choose a language academy if they are a native speaker?

-Students are divided by level according to the placement test done upon arriving at the camp.
+Students are divided by level according to the placement test done after arriving at the camp.
 We have 4 different levels from Complete beginner (no knowledge of the language) to Advanced (3+ years of language practice).
 The average of students per class is 12.

 Will I get feedback from my child's teachers?